 Urquijo, I., Extremera, N., & Azanza, G. (2019).
 The Contribution of Emotional Intelligence to Career Success: Beyond Personality Traits.
 International Journal of Environmental Research and Public Health, 16(23). https://doi.org/10.3390/ijerph16234809

 This study sought to investigate the role of emotional intelligence in both extrinsic and intrinsic career success in early and later career stages.
-Specifically, we examined the predictive and incremental validity of emotional intelligence in career success after controlling for personality factors in a sample of 271 graduates.
-When analyzing extrinsic career success, regression analyses revealed that demographic variables, such as gender, age, area of study and career stage, and the variable of proactive personality, were related to salary.
+Specifically, we examined the predictive and incremental validity of emotional intelligence in career success after controlling for personality factors.
 When the dependent variable was job satisfaction, emotional intelligence acted as a strong predictor, even when personality traits and proactive personality were controlled.
 These findings provide preliminary evidence that emotional intelligence is a relevant addition to guide the achievement of career success.
-Finally, limitations of the results and implications of these findings are discussed.
+(Abstract from the article)

 Walsh-Portillo, J. (2011).
 The role of emotional intelligence in college students' success (Order No. 3502127).
 Available from ProQuest Central.
 (952587739).